 We note that one of the matters addressed here is claimant's unprocessed late request for hearing on decision # 93204, which is the decision that caused the \$8,814 overpayment.
 We also have noted that claimant is entitled to proceedings at OAH, first to determine whether her late request for hearing should be allowed, and, if so, proceed to a hearing on the merits of the work separation.
 Should claimant's late request for hearing be allowed, and should she prove that her work separation was not disqualifying, the \$8,814 overpayment that is the issue of decision # 152244, Hearing Decision 14-UI-17405 and this decision would then cease to exist.
-However, should claimant's late request for hearing on decision # 93204 be denied, or should then remain undisturbed.
+However, should claimant's late request for hearing on decision # 93204 be denied, or should the ALJ handling that matter conclude that claimant's work separation was disqualifying, this decision would then remain undisturbed.